rozzilla/poc-platformatic/README.md

 - Run `npm install`
 - Copy the example file with `cp .env.sample .env` and insert the right variables
-- Run `npx platformatic db start`
+- Run `plt db start`
-- If you want to run a migration run `npx platformatic db migrations apply --to 001`
+- If you want to run a migration run `plt db migrations apply --to 001`
-- To remove the DB changes run `npx platformatic db migrations apply -r`
+- To remove the DB changes run `plt db migrations apply -r`

 ## TODO